rosafilgueira/Seminar_MUIA/README.md

 * [walkthrough_examples](./walkthrough_examples/) contains a set of Jupyter notebooks with PySpark examples that you can walk through in your own time.
 * The lectures are included in [presentations](./presentations/) for reference.

+Important:

+We have just added the material in [Colab](./Colab).
+Therefore, lab_exercises and walkthrough_examples are available to be executed through Google colab.

 -----